-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home Not covered under any condition Naturopath services (uses natural or alternative treatments) Not covered under any condition Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
+Medicare any condition conditions Full-time nursing care in your home Not covered under any condition Homemaker services, including basic household assistance, such as light housekeeping or light meal preparation.
+Not covered under any condition Naturopath services (uses natural or alternative treatments) Not covered under any condition Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television Not covered under any condition Private room in a hospital • Covered only when medically necessary.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies Not covered under any condition Routine chiropractic care • Manual manipulation of the spine to correct a subluxation is covered.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television Not covered under any condition Private room in a hospital Covered only when medically necessary.
+Reversal of sterilization procedures and or non- prescription contraceptive supplies Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Radial keratotomy, LASIK surgery, and other low vision aids Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs